patrickkunka/mixitup/docs/mixitup.Base.md

 ## Overview

-The Base class adds instance methods to all other extensible MixItUp classes, enabling the execution of previously registered hooks.
+The Base class adds instance methods to all other extensible MixItUp classes, enabling the calling of any registered hooks.

 ## Members